 Coursera provides global access to the world’s best education, partnering with top universities and organizations to offer courses online.
 They’ve partnered with Stanford, Yale, and Princeton to name a few.
 Students can take courses for free or pay to obtain course completion certificates as I did for a marketing course I completed.
 Additionally, Coursera offers multi-course specializations in various subjects.

-Unlike their direct competitor, edX.org, Coursera offers a robust six-course SEO specialization in partnership with the University of California.
-I’m currently enrolled and after completing the first course, I was thoroughly impressed and look forward to taking the others.
+Coursera offers a robust six-course SEO specialization in partnership with the University of California.
+I’m currently enrolled, and after completing the first course, I was thoroughly impressed and look forward to taking the others.
 Moreover, I recommend paying for the program, if you wish to expand your career options or desire to become an SEO consultant.

 Moz started in 2004 as an SEO consultancy and expanded in the same direction to offer a range of software as a service (SaaS) solutions.
 Their brand has become synonymous with SEO, and they’re considered a global authority.
 In fact, a search for “what is SEO” yields two Moz results on page one (that’s walking the walking).